(Updated Dec. 7, 2017)

 Even worse, Johnson & Johnson did not strengthen Risperdal labels to warn of gynecomastia risks, despite calls from doctors to do so.
 There is strong evidence that J&J knew of gynecomastia risks but manipulated data and withheld key evidence from the FDA.
 In 2013, the U.S. Justice Department hit J&J with a $2.2 billion fine for marketing Risperdal illegally.

-Across the country, people have filed lawsuits against J&J/Janssen alleging that the drug makers understood the gynecomastia risks but did not warn consumers about them.
+Across the country, more than 18,000 people have filed lawsuits against J&J/Janssen alleging that the drug makers understood the gynecomastia risks but did not warn consumers about them.
+Many of these cases have been settled for millions of dollars.
 One such case recently netted plaintiff Andrew Yount $70 million.

 Studies Link Risperdal to Gynecomastia